Missed New York, found Amsterdam: A runner’s unexpected race year

 Just look at London: 1.1 million applications for the 2026 marathon.
 That’s a world record!

-Amsterdam wasn’t my first pick, though.
-I had my eye on New York and even had a great M50 qualifying time (3:03:20).
+Amsterdam wasn’t my first pick.
+I had my eye on New York and even had a solid M50 qualifying time (3:03:20).
 Still, it wasn’t enough.
-Not being selected was a tough one to swallow.
-I considered the travel agency route, but with a personal trip to Japan already on the books, it just didn’t make sense financially.
-So, NY will have to wait at least another year.
+Not being selected was a tough pill to swallow.
+I considered the travel agency route again, but with a personal trip to Japan already planned, the budget didn’t stretch that far.
+So, New York will have to wait, at least another year.

-Since the Vienna marathon five weeks ago, I’ve kept a steady running routine.
-Now, it’s almost time to kick off the Amsterdam specific block, though first, I’m pausing for my Japan trip.
-I’ll try to squeeze in some short runs, but I know it won’t be easy.
-Hopefully, the break won’t derail my progress too much.
+Since running the Vienna Marathon five weeks ago, I’ve kept up a steady running routine.
+Nothing too intense, just enough to stay active.
+Now, I’m getting ready to kick off a focused Amsterdam block, but first, there’s Japan.
+I’ll try to squeeze in some short runs while I’m away, but I know the routine will shift.
+Hopefully, the break won’t derail things too much.

-June 8 – 10K Santo António: Just back from Japan.
-Probably going to be hot.
-Definitely going to be hard so I’ll pretend it’s “just a tempo run”.
+• June 8 – 10K Santo António: Just back from Japan.
+Hot and likely tough.
+I’ll treat it as a tempo run.

-June 28 – 15K Fogueiras: A nighttime race in Peniche.
+• June 28 – 15K Fogueiras (Peniche): A nighttime race in Peniche.
 Locals light bonfires and cheer.
 We eat sardines after.
 It’s weird, it’s wonderful, it smells like smoke and fish but I like it.

-September 14 – Porto Half Marathon: The big checkpoint before Amsterdam.
-Will I fly or cry?
-Time will tell.
+• September 14 – Porto Half Marathon: This is the big checkpoint before Amsterdam.
+A chance to test pace and confidence.

 Run to the next mile!